sarahmah058/stats220/README.md

 This repository will contain codes from projects done throughout this course!

-> [!NOTE]
-> Course information is from 2024 S1 and is subject to change in the future.

 # Projects

 There are *five projects* in **STATS 220** based on *five modules* taught in the course.